What Are Common Questions Asked in a Job Interview

 Handling an Offer

-When you receive an offer, respond with appreciation and request time to consider it if you need.
+When you receive an offer: respond with appreciation.
+Ask for time to consider if you need it.
 Use a short, structured negotiation process: know your priorities (salary, title, mobility support, learning opportunities), make a concise case for adjustments, and be ready to accept if the offer aligns with your non-negotiables.

 Counteroffers

-If your current employer responds with a counteroffer, assess motives and career trajectory.
+If your current employer offers a counteroffer: assess motives and career trajectory.
 Often counteroffers address short-term issues but don’t solve long-term career growth concerns.
-Base decisions on role substance and future opportunity.
+Base your decisions on role substance and future opportunity, not just immediate financial gain.

 Bringing It Together: Actionable Interview Week Plan

-In the seven days before your interview, prioritize the following sequence: company and role research, story preparation, mock interview, logistics check (technology, travel plans), follow-up draft, and mental rehearsal.
-Use your mock interview feedback to tighten three stories into 60–90 second responses that map to role priorities.
-This focused, repeatable cycle converts stress into momentum.
+In the seven days before your interview, prioritise the following sequence: company & role research → story preparation → mock interview → logistics check (technology/travel) → follow-up draft → mental rehearsal.
+Use your mock interview feedback to tighten three stories into 60-90 second responses that map to role priorities.
+This focused, repeatable cycle turns interview anxiety into momentum.

 Conclusion

-Start building your personalized roadmap and get one-on-one help turning these frameworks into interview-ready responses—book your free discovery call now to create a clear plan for your next opportunity.https://www.inspireambitions.com/contact-kim-hanks/
+Start building your personalised roadmap.
+If you’d like one-on-one help turning these frameworks into interview-ready responses, consider a discovery call with a coach to create a clear plan for your next opportunity.